Kankoda/LicenseKit/README.md

 https://github.com/Kankoda/LicenseKit.git
 ```

-LicenseKit only has to be added to the main app target.
-If you are using LicenseKit with a library, make sure to set up your Swift package so that your users get both your library and LicenseKit when fetching your package.
+LicenseKit only has to be linked to the main target.
+If you use LicenseKit with a library, make sure to set up your Swift package so that your users get both your library and LicenseKit when fetching your package.